KeithMadison/detect_mgp_implementation/README.md

 #### Description

 The `library_of_congress_scraper.py` script automates the downloading of resources from the Library of Congress digital collections, allowing users to filter files by extension and save them locally for research or archival purposes.
-Usage is relatively straightforward.
+Usage is quite straightforward.

 #### Example Usage